Menu

 It’s said that when we unite inside of our womb mother, that we are re-uniting from a split we cannot remember.
 A part of us, complete on its own, chooses our mother.
 And another part of us, complete on its own, chooses our father.
 We cannot fully know what we are choosing, but it is our first lesson in commitment, one that, frankly, I’m still learning.
 This is the choice my future kin will remind me of later, as I threaten our social structure.

 Before I know words, I know sounds, light, taste, and a fierce interoception as to the daily stretching of my forming bones, lungs, heart, liver, skin.
-A rise in elongation of the distance between waves and a drop from the valleys to the peaks of sounds slow the cadence of my heart; my hands release their grip on water; and I forget for the luxurious moments inside of a split second what had been preoccupying me.
-Before I know words, I know sounds and safety.
+A rise in elongation of the distance between waves and a drop from the valleys to the peaks of sounds slow the cadence of my heart; my hands unfurl; and I forget for the luxurious moments inside of a split second what had been preoccupying me.
+Before I know words, I know sounds.

 And so, it’s here that I die my second death.
 Here, I take my first breath in our breathing life in the year of the extra moon, Sanajara.
-Named for the guardian of fire, Sanajara’s moon brought with it fires more ravenous than any other in our elders’ memories, and they are the keeper of our ancestor’s memories.
-Mama Bright New Moon says I carried them to safety through the fires and childbirth.
+Named for the guardian of fire, Sanajara’s moon brings ravenous flames more fierce as any our elders have known, and they are the keepers of our ancestors’ tales.
+Mama Bright New Moon says I carried us to safety through fire and birth.
 And so, the first name I earn is Ujuli—one who both is and carries the sun and moon.
-It’s OK that I don’t yet know what this means, for this is where our story begins.

 Leave a Reply